Beowulf (2007)

 So now that a dragon shows up to torment Beowulf, there is the strong sense that his and Hrothgar’s stories are somehow connected, in their shared strengths and weaknesses, and at both having conceived a bastard son with the same demon mother.

-The dragon is the most powerful creature human legends have created, and the fight between dragon and human symbolizes the fight between man and nature, which is the fight between the Masculine and the Feminine.
-The Hero who slays the dragon is symbolic of the boy who lifts the spell of the Feminine from his life through taking the Hero archetype to its ultimate conclusion.
+The dragon is the most powerful creature human legends have created, and the fight between dragon and human can be seen to symbolize the fight between man and nature, which is the fight between the Masculine and the Feminine.* The Hero who slays the dragon is symbolic of the boy who lifts the spell of the Feminine from his life through taking the Hero archetype to its ultimate conclusion.
 Free from attachment to Mother, he is finally enable to serve the Feminine in a mature way.
 And then, the Feminine, even the darkest of it, holds no more power over him.

 Beowulf has finally reached maturity, some years too late.
-As he prepares for the showdown with the dragon, this time in service of those he loves, he looks at Wealthow, suspecting it is the last time he is to be graced by her wise and gentle eyes.
+As he prepares for the showdown with the dragon, this time in service of those he loves, he looks at Wealthow, suspecting it is the last time he will be blessed by her wise and gentle eyes.
 She knows everything of course, but still has a softness for him.
 Beowulf admits before he leaves:

 I have always loved you.
 Keep a memory of me, not as a king or a hero….but as a man…fallible and flawed.

-“There’s no time for lies,” Beowulf pleads as Wiglaf arrives but stops him yet again from revealing the truth after so many years of secrecy.
+“There’s no time for lies,” Beowulf pleads as Wiglaf arrives; he doesn’t want to hear Beowulf’s authentic confession.
 “Do you hear her?
 Grendel’s mother?
 My son’s mother!,” Beowulf begs of him.
 “You killed Grendel’s mother, many years ago.
 They sing of it,” Wiglaf responds.
 But a deathbed is no time for lies as Beowulf points out.
 And since the time of death is uncertain, there is never a time for lies.
 When the lie that has haunted him for a lifetime is shed, Beowulf dies, on the beach where his son lay, as the last of the heroes.

 Beowulf’s body sails out to sea, and the she-demon descends on him.
 She is victorious, yet she mourns him in her own way.
 There is the question here, as she looks deeply and seductively into Wiglaf’s eyes, whether he, now King, is strong enough to withstand the threat of her deep, dark feminine sexuality.
 As I examine Wiglaf, I see much to indicate that he is.
 There is evidence of this prior to the battle with Grendel when he admonishes his fellow thanes to not blur their head with women and fornication before a major battle.
-Beowulf may have been a greater Hero, but Wiglaf was the greater man, and should have been king in the first place.
+Beowulf may have been a greater Hero, but Wiglaf, perhaps, the greater man.

 Conclusion

-Beowulf is the story about heroes who would be kings, and the challenges they face when they realize that the duties as King are of an entirely different calibre to those of the ego-driven hero.
+Beowulf is the story about heroes who would be kings, and the challenges they face when they realize that the duties as King are of an entirely different calibre to those of the ego-driven Hero.
 It is also a story about male companionship and loyalty among warriors, which is the very positive aspect Beowulf brings to the table.
-But more than anything, it is a story about the tremendous power the Feminine, mainly the dark Feminine, wields over the man who doesn’t maintain perfect integrity and who hasn’t yet dedicated himself fully to serving others.
-When Beowulf finally realized that this was what his life should have been about, it was too late.
-But now that Beowulf has helped us realize this for us, we can make sure not to make the same mistakes.
+But more than anything, it is a story about the tremendous power the dark Feminine wields over the man who doesn’t maintain integrity and who hasn’t yet dedicated himself fully to serving others.
+When Beowulf finally realizes that this was what his life should have been about, it is too late.
+Let’s make sure not to make the same mistake.

 That means, in real life terms, no more lies, maintain perfect integrity, work through and transcend the desire for glory and heroics, and then set up base on the throne of mature masculinity, in service of the kingdom – the people whom you love.